TisTis0004/Build-with-AI-2025/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Thank you in advance!

 ### Development Setup